Bunnys666/Bunnys666.github.io/_posts/2022-04-21-blackfield.md

 BLACKFIELD.local\BLACKFIELD538365:1106:aad3b435b51404eeaad3b435b51404ee:a658dd0c98e7ac3f46cca81ed6762d1c:::
 ```

-like a charm!!! now we can use NTLM hash using evil-winrm as Administrator.... then collect root.txt
+like a charm!!! now we can use NTLM hash using evil-winrm as Administrator

 ![](/assets/img/blackfield/10.png)